 2. Once you feel it starting to melt, apply to your dry face, and begin to gently massage in circular motions all over your face.

 3. Massage for between 30 seconds to two minutes.
 If you have eye makeup on, lightly massage the eye area until the makeup starts to break down.

-4. Wet a clean flannel or Face Halo with warm water and wring out the excess.
-If using a flannel, drape over your face and leave for a moment for the steam to open your pores.
+4. Wet a clean flannel with warm water and wring out the excess.
+Drape over your face and leave for a moment for the steam to open your pores.
 Take deep breaths and let the steam and scent of your cleansing balm relax you.

-5. Use the flannel or Face Halo to wipe away the balm in gentle sweeping motions.
+5. Use the flannel to wipe away the balm in gentle sweeping motions.
 If you’ve been wearing makeup, you may need to resoak and repeat this step.

 6. If you’ve been wearing SPF or makeup, or if your skin is prone to oiliness and breakouts, remember to double cleanse, by following up with a non-oil based cleanser.